kazabooboo/gizra.com/app/_posts/2016-06-09-og-message-stack-drupal8.md

 For years Organic Groups has been one of the proven solutions for multi-sites functionality, in the form of one code base, one database and one dashboard to rule them all.
-After so many years and seeing so many different implementations such as Harvard's OpenScholar, OpenAttrium, and many others I'm even more confident OG is doing something right.
+After so many years and seeing so many different implementations such as Harvard's OpenScholar, OpenAttrium, and many others I'm even more confident OG is doing many things right.

-Many Of OG7's concepts are being migrated to OG8, but obviously this is also a good time to fix some old mistakes.One of the mistakes was treating users and content (i.e. non-user entities) a like.
+Most of OG7's concepts are being migrated to OG8, but obviously this is also a good time to fix some old mistakes.
+One of the mistakes was treating users and content (i.e. non-user entities) a like.
 But, well, you know - they are not.
+Because when we came to re-think of it, membership really makes sense for users.
+For example, if the membership state is `active`, `pending` or `blocked` should indeed be applied only to users.
+So we've changed it:

-A reference between a group content and a group is done via an entity reference field with a regular storage - the link between them is simply registered as a row in the DB.
+* A reference between a group content and a group is done via an entity reference field with a default storage.
+The link between them is simply registered as a row in the DB.
-A reference between a user and a group is also done via an entity reference field, however the field storage is the `OgMembership` entity you know from OG7.
+* A reference between a user and a group is also done via an entity reference field, however the field storage is custom.
+It's the `OgMembership` entity you know from OG7.

-And when you come to think of it, membership really makes sense for users.
-If the membership state is `active`, `pending` or `blocked` should indeed be applied only to users.

 Having this conceptual shift trickles down to the code, and cleans it up quite a bit.
 To be sure we are not breaking anything, we're adding tests.
-Lots of tests!
+Lots of tests, with a nice mix of unit test and kernel tests.
+Hack, we even check extreme cases like arbitrary yet work-life balanced [permissions](https://github.com/amitaibu/og/blob/c2bf4de582105e8c71f52d48c423c98d18fe75bf/tests/src/Unit/PermissionEventTest.php#L389-L390) :)

+If you want to jump in and help, development is happening on a temporary [GitHub repo](https://github.com/amitaibu/og).

 ### Group module